Dannydiara/events-app/README.md

 - [Tailwind CSS Documentation](https://tailwindcss.com/docs) - Learn how to build modern designs quickly.
 - [UploadThing Documentation](https://uploadthing.com/docs) - Understand how to handle file uploads efficiently.
 - [Clerk Documentation](https://clerk.dev/docs) - Discover how to manage user authentication and more.
+- [Shadcn Documentation](https://shadcn.dev/docs) - Learn how to use advanced UI components in your project.

 ## Deploy on Vercel